MicrosoftDocs/fabric-docs/docs/onelake/security/fabric-and-onelake-security.md

 ms.date: 04/01/2024
 ---

-# Secure Data with Fabric, Compute Engine and OneLake
+# Secure Data with Fabric, Compute Engines, and OneLake

 Fabric offers a multi-layer security model that provides both simplicity and flexibility in managing data access.
 Security can be set for an entire workspace, for individual items, or through granular permissions in each Fabric engine.